-

 Lupeol: a bioactive triterpene of industrial interest

-Biochemically, lupeol exhibits a broad spectrum of activities:
+From a biochemical perspective, lupeol exhibits a broad spectrum of activities:

-- antioxidant and protective activity of cell membranes,
+• antioxidant activity and protective of cell membranes,

-- healing and skin repairing properties,
+• skin healing and repairing properties,

-- antiproliferative and immunomodulatory effect,
+• antiproliferative and immunomodulatory effect,

-Objectives and interest of lupeol dosage
+Objectives and purpose of lupeol assay

 The analysis of lupeol aims to:

-- determine the concentration of active triterpenes in plant extracts or ingredients,
+• to determine the concentration of active triterpenes in plant extracts or ingredients,

-- check the conformity of batches according to established quality standards,
+• verify the conformity of batches according to established quality standards,

-The dosage is applicable to extracts of aloe, neem, olive, birch, as well as cosmetic or nutraceutical formulations containing triterpene fractions.
+The dosage is applicable to extracts of aloe, neem, olive, birch, as well as to cosmetic or nutraceutical formulations containing triterpene fractions.

 Analytical methods used